Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 The Angular framework is based on the MVC pattern.
 The essence of this concept is to separate the application data into components: Model, View, and Controller.
 The Model component responds to controller commands and provides data.
 The View component reacts to changes in the model, which displays the model data to the user.
 The Controller reacts to the user’s actions by notifying the model of the need for changes.

-React’s structure doesn’t have the same strict framework as Angular, giving developers a lot of freedom.
+Comparing AngularJS vs React structure, React doesn’t have the same strict framework, giving developers more freedom.
 But also requires them to design the structure at the start of every new project.
 Since React’s data concept itself only offers a View component, adding a Model and Controller will require additional tools.

-The architecture of both technologies is based on components.
+The architecture of Angular vs React is based on components.
 In React, code components are rendered using the React DOM library and based on ES6 classes.

 Each of the Angular code components is sorted into four separate files.
 This includes a file to implement the component (TypeScript), to define the presentation (HTML), to define stylistic features (CSS), and a file for testing purposes.